hasankhan/trash-cleaner/README.md

 # Gmail Cleanup

-A script to delete all trash emails based on keyword and label filters.
+A program to delete trash emails based on keyword and label filters.

 ## Setup